5 Signs of A Codependent Relationship

 If we have experienced any of these signs of codependency, it doesn’t mean that there is anything necessarily wrong, but if on the extreme spectrum, we experience emotional pain, fear, depression and constant unhappiness, we can certainly take steps to reduce our suffering by addressing these codependent behaviours.

-When we can become self aware, we can begin to look within ourselves and see our relationships as mirrors and portals to healing and growth.
-We can begin to heal and develop a sense of our own identity by beginning to ask ourselves what are the truths we have that we need to say in our relationships, what needs did we abandon within ourselves to please others, where did we seek for approval and what boundaries need to be explored and exercised that feel right for us.
+When we can become self-aware, we can begin to look within ourselves and see our relationships as mirrors and portals to healing and growth.
+We can begin to heal and develop a sense of our own identity by beginning to ask ourselves what truths we have that we need to say in our relationships, what needs we abandon within ourselves to please others, where we seek approval and what boundaries need to be explored and exercised that feel right for us.

-Healing codependency into becoming a sovereign soul is an awakening journey and with the right guidance it can be less sufferable and more graceful because we know what to expect and the steps to take from someone who understands.
-Codependency therefore, can be an invitation of healing and a journey of coming back home to yourself.
+Healing codependency into becoming a sovereign soul is an awakening journey and with the right guidance, it can be less sufferable and more graceful because we know what to expect and the steps to take from someone who understands.
+Codependency, therefore, can be an invitation to healing and a journey of coming back home to yourself.